zvigrinberg/git-training-sessions/README.md

 git revert - will be show how to use in the git bisect demo

-divide and remain here only basic checkout flags:
+common checkout usages:

-git checkout specific file from ref git checkout -b to start new branch git checkout to resolve conflicts with ours/theirs checkout from a commit from git log or HEAD~n from git reflog git checkout --orphan to start a branch with new history, git checkout HEAD . --no-overlay eliminate all indexed and not staged files from index and working tree(like git reset --hard),
+git checkout specific file from ref \
+git checkout -b to start new branch \
+git checkout to resolve conflicts with ours/theirs \
+checkout from a commit from git log or HEAD~n from git reflog \
+git checkout --orphan to start a branch with new history, \
+git checkout HEAD . --no-overlay eliminate all indexed and not staged files from index and working tree(like git reset --hard)

 git push -u origin new-branch-name(along with git checkout -b new-branch-name).